trolando/oink/README.md

 * The APT algorithm was published in 1998 and again in 2016.
 * The parallel strategy improvement implementation is inspired by work in 2017 but uses a different approach with work-stealing.
 * The accelerated SPM approach is a novel approach.
 * The QPT progress measures algorithm was published in 2016.
+(Fearnley et al, at SPIN.)

 The parallel algorithms use the work-stealing framework Lace.

-The solver can further be tuned using several pre-processors.
+The solver can further be tuned using several pre-processors:

 1. Removing all self-loops (recommended)
 2. Removing winner-controlled winning cycles (recommended)